earthspecies/aves/README.md

 #### Using AVES as a classifier
 An example implementation for an AVES-based classifier is provided in `aves/aves.py` (`AVESClassifier`).
 This class's forward method returns a tuple of two items, the classification **loss** and the **logits** (unnormalized classifier outputs).

-Example code for testing this is also provided in the same file.

 ### ONNX
 Download the parameters and the model config under "ONNX version" in [Pretrained models](#pretrained-models).
 > NOTE: We observed that the ONNX version of AVES-`all` and BirdAVES could have large relative differences compared to the original version when the output values are close to zero.
 The TorchAudio versions don't have this problem.
 When possible, use the TorchAudio version of the model.